mikk150/yii2-tagdependency-invalidator/README.md

 if `BaseActiveRecord::EVENT_AFTER_UPDATE`, `BaseActiveRecord::EVENT_AFTER_INSERT` or `BaseActiveRecord::EVENT_AFTER_DELETE` is triggered, then cache is automatically invalidated for this model based on key rules

-additionally, you can also clear cache by executing `invalidate()` on model
+additionally, you can also clear cache by executing `invalidate()` on model1